SystemsApproach/security/crypto.rst

 are known as also asymmetric-key ciphers, since as we’ll soon see, the two participants use different keys.)

-.. [#] We use the term *participant* for the parties involved in a
+.. [#] We use *participants* as a generic term for the endpoints of a
-       secure communication since that is a common networking term to identify the two endpoints of a communication channel.
-In the security world, the parties are often called *principals*.
+       communication channel.
+Depending on the layer of the network stack, a participant might correspond to a server, a process, a mailbox, or some other system abstraction.
+In the context of security, the communicating parties are often called *principals*, which in turn implies *identify*, and ultimately, an association with a human that can be held accountable.
+We use the term principal in place of participant when this full meaning is central to the discussion.

 The U.S. National Institute of Standards and Technology (NIST) has issued standards for a series of secret-key ciphers. *Data Encryption